Why Go Vegan? 3 Reasons to Transform Your Diet and Lifestyle

 Vegan diets that are well-planned and properly researched can be highly beneficial for your health.
 It is even recognized by the British Dietetic Association and the American Academy of Nutrition and Dietetics as a suitable diet for every age and stage of life.

-In addition to this, a study published in the American Journal of Lifestyle Medicine stated that plant-based diets are typically low in saturated fats and dietary cholesterol.
-Minimally processed vegetables, fruits, whole grains, legumes, nuts and seeds are rich in antioxidants, fiber, and other nutrients needed in order to live a healthy life.
+A study published in the American Journal of Lifestyle Medicine stated that plant-based diets are typically low in saturated fats and dietary cholesterol.
+Minimally processed vegetables, fruits, whole grains, legumes, nuts and seeds are also great for you!
+They are rich in antioxidants, fiber, and other nutrients needed in order to live a healthy life.

-As observed in both observational studies and randomized controlled interventions, plant-based diets have resulted in positive health attributes and have also been associated with a lower risk of incidence for cardiovascular disease and diabetes, as well as a decreased likelihood of various types of cancer, among many others.
+In fact, plant-based diets have resulted in positive health attributes in both randomized controlled interventions and observational studies.
+It is linked to a reduced risk of incidence for cardiovascular disease and diabetes and various types of cancer.
 YAY plant-powered bodies!

 - For a more sustainable future and its positive impact on the environment and communities.

-In the animal agriculture and fashion industries, large numbers of animals are bred and slaughtered in a concentrated area which means a large amount of waste produced and dumped onto our environment and communities.
-This heavily compromises the health and well-being of people living near these industries, particularly the marginalized groups including the Black, Brown, and Indigenous communities.
+In the animal agriculture and fashion industries, large numbers of animals are bred and slaughtered in a concentrated area.
+This means that a large amount of waste are produced and dumped onto our environment and communities.
+These practices severely endanger the health and well-being of nearby residents, disproportionately affecting marginalized Black, Brown, and Indigenous communities.

-Due to the massive global scale of these industries, it does not come as a surprise that they are major contributors to greenhouse gas emissions, toxic waste pollution, deforestation, water pollution, habitat loss, species extinction, among many others.
+It is unsurprising that these industries are major contributors to our environmental problems due to their massive global scale.
+They cause greenhouse gas emissions, toxic waste pollution, deforestation, water pollution, habitat loss, species extinction, among many others.

-In Brazil alone, over a hundred million acres of land is used to grow soya beans for other countries’ livestock feed.
-Rather than growing food for themselves, impoverished populations are also driven to grow cash crops for livestock feed which only contributes to worsen food insecurity, malnutrition, and poverty.
+For instance, livestock farming requires vast areas for grazing and growing crops.
+Rather than growing food for themselves, impoverished populations are instead driven to grow cash crops for livestock feed.
+In Brazil alone, over 100 million acres of land is used to grow soya beans for other countries’ livestock feed.
+This only contributes to worsen food insecurity, malnutrition, and poverty.